-As Saint John announced the coming of the Messiah, the people whose hearts were being prepared came confessing their sins and receiving a ceremonial washing in the Jordan River.
-This was not the Trinitarian baptism yet as Jesus instituted that later in His own baptism, which we celebrate in the Theophany.
-Saint John was using a Jewish ritual of repentance and ceremonial cleansing of sin.
+As John announced the coming of the Messiah, the people whose hearts were being prepared came confessing their sins and receiving a ceremonial washing in the Jordan River.
+This was not the Trinitarian baptism yet (as Jesus instituted that later in His own baptism, which we celebrate in the Theophany).
+John was using a Jewish ritual of repentance and ceremonial cleansing of sin.
 By using this kind of baptism, John the Baptist was proclaiming the need of all people to repent and turn their hearts to the Lord.
 As it was then, so it is now, for we also are called to turn our hearts to the love of God every day of our lives.
+A life of repentance is a life continually reoriented to the love of God.